AnnaSyah/Chatbot-Panduan-TA/README.md

-# 🎓 AI PDF Chatbot for Thesis & Academic Guidance
+# 🤖 Gemini AI PDF Chatbot for Academic Guidance

 An AI-powered PDF chatbot built with Google Gemini AI and Streamlit.
 This project helps students interact with academic guideline documents such as thesis manuals, final project guides, or research instructions through a conversational interface.